top of page

 At one time I thought I could be a "Mad Doctor" - that's what psychiatrists were called in the 19th century.

 As part of my MSc in Psychology we did a variety of Personality Tests.
 Every time I do these I always say I failed the test - not that I have no personality, but that mine always comes out as extreme.
 If there is graph I dip when I should peak and I peak when I should dip.
 I did one at the Superintendents' Induction course a few years ago.
-All our results went up on the screen; we were divided into 4 quadrants (how many quadrants would you expect!) , but there was one dot way up on the top left corner of the screen, and I knew, before it was announced to the group, I just knew, that was me.
+All our results went up on the screen; we were divided into 4 quadrants (how many quadrants would you expect!) , but there was one dot way up on the top right corner of the screen, and I knew, before it was announced to the group, I just knew, that was me.
 So having done these tests over the past 40+ years you can see why I read up on sanity/insanity.
 The author of the book I'm reading at the moment has another book, called "The Myth of Sanity".
 I may buy that one day.

 But there are things that I am curious about.
 I never feel guilt.
 I don't remember ever feeling guilty about anything.
 I know that I have been, and as a Christian Theologian I know right from wrong, but I have no awareness of feeling it.
 Shame I have felt, but guilt - no. There is a website called: .https://honorshame.com/.
 It's worth looking at.
 It has articles about the difference between guilt and shame from a theological and biblical perspective.
 If you think back to the original sin - Adam & Eve - they didn't feel guilt when God came to see them after they sinned - they felt shame.